Green-Software-Foundation/sci-ai/SPEC.md

 ### 7.6 End of Life (Provider)

-All carbon emissions associated with End of Life processes SHALL be included in the Provider SCI calculation.
+All carbon emissions associated with End of Life processes SHALL NOT be included in the Provider SCI calculation since they are not material.

 ## 8. Functional Units